SS-Ehrendolch

-The SS-Ehrendolch ("SS honour dagger") was considered an honour weapon of the SS of the Nazi Party (NSDAP).
-In addition to this dagger there was also the SS Honour Ring and SS Honour Sword.
-The awarding ceremony was conducted according to strict rules developed by Heinrich Himmler.
+The SS-Ehrendolch (German for "SS honour dagger") was a ceremonial weapon of the Schutzstaffel (SS).

 Introduction and ceremony

-This honour weapon was introduced in December 1933, following analogous traditions in the army, air force and navy.
-The awarding ceremony took place on November 9, during the final introduction of the SS-men in the Allgemeine SS, SS-Totenkopfverbände units and SS-Verfügungstruppe (later known as the Waffen-SS) every year.
+SS daggers were introduced in December 1933, following analogous traditions in the Reichswehr, the Luftwaffe, and Reichsmarine, and awarded to celebrate the final introduction of the SS-men into the Allgemeine SS, SS-Totenkopfverbände units, and SS-Verfügungstruppe (later known as the Waffen-SS) every year.
+The daggers were given out at an awarding ceremony that took place on 9 November, the official founding date of the SS, which was conducted according to strict rules developed by Heinrich Himmler.
+In addition to this dagger there was also the SS Honour Ring (Ehrenring) and SS Honour Sword (Degen).

-The SS dagger was an official sidearm of the SS-dress uniform used by all full members of the SS.
-Production of these honour daggers was suspended in 1940.
+The honour dagger was an official sidearm of the SS dress uniform used by all full members of the SS.
+Production was suspended in 1940.

 Appearance and design

-The design of the weapon was based on the 16th-century Swiss dagger.
-The center of the wide and spear-pointed and 33 cm long blade has a very pronounced rib.
-Along the longer axis of the blade the slogan of the SS "Meine Ehre heißt Treue" (My honour is loyalty) was etched.
+The design of the dagger was based on the 16th century Swiss dagger.
+The centre of the wide and long spear-pointed blade has a very pronounced rib.
+The official motto of the SS Meine Ehre heißt Treue ("My honour is loyalty") was etched along the longer axis of the blade.

-The cross-guard and pommel were nickel-plated; the handle was black, inlaid with the silver NSDAP eagle and the SS symbol.
+The crossguard and pommel were nickel-plated; the handle was black inlaid with the silver Parteiadler eagle and the SS symbol.
 The metal scabbard was covered in black gloss lacquer with silver-plated chape and mount.
 The SS dagger was introduced in 1933 and there are three distinctive versions available, depending on the year of manufacturing.